Joel-Cooper/joel-cooper.github.io/index.md

 ## About Me

-I am a IT Grad with skills catered to web and software development.
+I am an IT Grad with skills catered to web and software development.
 Through studying I have learnt HTML, CSS, JavaScript, Python, Java, GitHub, MySQL.
 111